scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Packet Fragmentation {#fragmentation}

-The UDP/SCION layer never fragments packets.
-Unlike IPV6, even the sending endpoint cannot fragment packets on behalf of applications.
-Applications need to comply with the MTU of the paths that they use.
+The UDP/SCION layer MUST NOT fragments packets, not even at the source endpoint.
+Applications MUST comply with the MTU of the paths that they use.

-SCION is agnostic to datagram fragmentation by the underlay network layer (such as UDP/IP encapsulation).
-Implementations SHOULD allow MTU discovery to be enabled and fragmentation to be disabled (honoring the system defaults is normally sufficient).
-This is the RECOMMENDED setting.
+SCION is agnostic to datagram fragmentation by the underlay network layer, (e.g. used for intra-AS communication).
+Implementations SHOULD allow MTU discovery mechanisms such as {{RFC4821}} to be enabled in the underlay and avoid fragmentation.
 For inter-AS links, using a different configuration is the joint decision of the administrators of the two ASes involved.
 For intra-AS interfaces using a different configuration is the choice of that AS' administrator alone.

 ## MTU  {#mtu}